AbiyeCS/UniversityEnrollment/README.md

 for seeing and deleting training data -> /admin_dashboard/training-data/ for seeing recommendations -> /admin_dashboard/all_recommendations/

-For you to see recommendations you have to set weightage in http://127.0.0.1:8000/admin/university_panel/universityaiweight/
+For you to see recommendations you have to set the initial weightage for a university in http://127.0.0.1:8000/admin/university_panel/universityaiweight/